-Though an autism diagnosis in my 20s or 30s certainly would not have guaranteed finding a 20-something or 30-something soulmate on an autistic dating site, that earlier diagnosis surely would’ve considerably boosted my chances of having had an autistic soulmate — who was in his 20s or 30s upon meeting him — the past 20 years.
+Though an autism diagnosis in my 20s or 30s certainly would not have guaranteed finding a 20-something or 30-something soulmate on an autistic dating site, that earlier diagnosis surely would’ve considerably boosted my chances of such.

-I’m now well into middle age.
 I still think and feel like I’m in my 20s or 30s.
-Connect the dots.

 Alana Neimanis created This Is The Remix a year after her ASD diagnosis.
 Combining her special interests of psychiatry, psychology and fashion, she creates clothing that speaks to pressing issues such as anxiety, depression, trauma, PTSD, perfectionism and more.